BraianMG/mini-microservices-from-scratch/readme.md

 ## Submodules with git
 - Add a submodule: `git submodule add <repository> <path>`
 - Update submodule:
-  - All `git submodule update --remote`
+  - All: `git submodule update --remote`
   - Only one: `git submodule update --remote <path>`